 Books continue to play a significant role in my life, my continuing pursuit of knowledge.

-Over years I have built a not insubstantial reference collection of books related to natural history and the outdoors.
+Over years I have built a not insubstantial reference collection of books related to natural history, indigenous knowledge, traditional skills and the outdoors.

 I can’t seem to stop myself from checking out a bookstore when I see one in my travels, hunting for additions.